TiZ-HugLife/xfwm4-minibox-theme/README.md

 # xfwm4-minibox-theme

-A public domain minimalistic boxy theme for XFWM4, reminiscent of borders from minimalistic/tiling window managers.
-This theme is for users who like keyboard shortcuts and/or are using something xfce4-namebar-plugin or xfce4-windowck-plugin.
+A public domain minimalistic boxy theme for XFWM4, inspired by borders from minimalistic/tiling window managers.
+This theme is for users who like keyboard shortcuts and/or are using something like xfce4-namebar-plugin or xfce4-windowck-plugin.
+It looks pretty good when you use an external compositor like Compton's frame opacity controls.

 ## How to use